PromptAI/promptdialog/docs/tutorial/project_create.md

    - description：describe what the project is
    - welcome：the first message sent by your bot to the customer
    - fallback：the default reply sent to the user when the bot cannot recognize the user's intention or question
-   - image：project image displayed in the project list
+   - image：the project image displayed in the project list

 ![project-create-detail](/assets/images/tutorial/project/p-create-detail.png))

-### Complete
+## Complete
-After the completion of creating the project, select the project just created to enter the project overview interface
+After the completion of creating the project, click the project just created to enter the project overview interface
 ![project-main-view](/assets/images/tutorial/project/p-main-view.png)